GoogleCloudPlatform/gke-migration-to-containers/README.md

 ## Validation

-Validating these three deployments is done by executing:
+Now that the application is deployed, we can validate these three deployments by executing:

 ```console
 make validate